Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Comparison with the Observed Type Ib/c Supernova Population

 The comparison to observed transients still places our model at the fast and faint end of the observed stripped-envelope supernova population.
-Different from the more extreme ultra-stripped supernova model in \citet{Maunder2024}, the distribution of brightness across observer directions overlaps with the observed brightness distribution, however.
+Different from the more extreme ultra-stripped supernova model in \citet{Maunder2024}, the distribution of luminosity across observer directions overlaps with the observed luminosity distribution, however.
 Comparing to the sample of \citet{Prentice2016}, the distribution of peak bolometric luminosity overlaps well with the lower half of their observed distribution and reaches almost up to the mean value of their sample thanks to the enhanced brightness in the direction of the iron-group blobs (Figure~\ref{fig:mag_hist_model}).
 However, our model evolves significantly faster than most observed transients, as can be seen from histograms of the half-rise $t_{-1/2}$ and half-decay time $t_{+1/2}$ (Figure~\ref{fig:obs_comp_decaytime}) for the distribution across observer directions in comparison to the samples of \citet{Prentice2016,Prentice2019}.
-We highlight two events that sit within our model's regime in at least some bands and evolution metrics.
-Firstly, SN~2007Y is a Type Ic of similar brightness to our event, however, as can be seen in Figures~\ref{fig:prentice_rise_decay}-\ref{fig:dm15V}, the time evolution does not match our model.
-SN~2007Y is seen to evolve slower both in the rise time and decay time, supported further by the lower $\Delta m_{15}$ in both the V- and R-band.
-SN~2018ie sits within our distribution of models in the bolometric band half-rise time from \citet{Prentice2016, Prentice2019} and is missing from the sample presented by \citet{Drout2011} and \citet{Taddia2018}.
-This event is also within the range of half-decay times for our models, but these slowly decaying models are dimmer than SN~2018ie.
-Our model is fainter than the observed sample except for SN~2007Y Our model decays more rapidly than the observed sample aside from SN~2007Y which has a comparable decay time from peak to half-peak.